Going to en Inde du nord: Formalities and administrative steps

 Potential dangers and advice

 Kashmir is also not recommended due to high tensions in Srinagar and on the border with Pakistan.
-Violence has escalated in this region in recent years.
+Violence in this region has escalated in recent years.
 Ladakh, which borders Kashmir, presents no particular danger.

 Our advice: stay in the tourist areas of northern India and you should be fine.
 If you have any doubts, or if you're planning to go to a remote area off the beaten track, ask the locals.
 They'll tell you whether it's dangerous or not, quite frankly, because they're just as concerned as you are.